Temperatures & rain chances rise this weekend, bitter cold lurks ahead

 James is an avid sports watcher, whether it be professional or college.
 He loves the Miami Heat, Philadelphia Eagles, Boston Red Sox, Carolina Hurricanes, and his beloved NC State Wolfpack.
 Heβs always down for a game of basketball, so message him for a challenge.
 Give him a like on Facebook and follow him on Twitter @JamesWCCB!

-Sunny skies and comfy highs near 80Β° greet us through the first three days of the workweek.
+Sunny skies and comfy highs carry through November's first workweek.

 icons go here